Hawk-Eye: Tennis

 The Hawk-Eye technology used in the 2007 Dubai Tennis Championships had some minor controversies.
 Defending champion Rafael Nadal accused the system of incorrectly declaring an out ball to be in following his exit.
 The umpire had called a ball out; when Mikhail Youzhny challenged the decision, Hawk-Eye said it was in by 3 mm.
 Youzhny said after that he himself thought the mark may have been wide but then offered that this kind of technology error could easily have been made by linesmen and umpires.
 Nadal could only shrug, saying that had this system been on clay, the mark would have clearly shown Hawk-Eye to be wrong.
-The area of the mark left by the ball on hard court is a portion of the total area that the ball was in contact with the court (a certain amount of pressure is required to create the mark).

 The 2007 Wimbledon Championships also implemented the Hawk-Eye system as an officiating aid on Centre Court and Court 1, and each tennis player was allowed three incorrect challenges per set.
 If the set produced a tiebreak, each player was given an additional challenge.
 Additionally, in the event of a final set (third set in women's or mixed matches, fifth set in men's matches), where there is no tiebreak, each player's number of challenges was reset to three if the game score reached 6–6, and again at 12–12.
 Teymuraz Gabashvili, in his first round match against Roger Federer, made the first-ever Hawk-Eye challenge on Centre Court.
 Additionally, during the finals of Federer against Rafael Nadal, Nadal challenged a shot which was called out.
 Hawk-Eye showed the ball as in, just clipping the line.
 The reversal agitated Federer enough for him to request (unsuccessfully) that the umpire turn off the Hawk-Eye technology for the remainder of the match.

 In the 2009 Australian Open fourth round match between Roger Federer and Tomáš Berdych, Berdych challenged an out call.
 The Hawk-Eye system was not available when he challenged, likely due to a particularly pronounced shadow on the court.
 As a result, the original call stood.

 In the 2009 Indian Wells Masters quarterfinals match between Ivan Ljubičić and Andy Murray, Murray challenged an out call.
 The Hawk-Eye system indicated that the ball landed on the centre of the line despite instant replay images showing that the ball was clearly out.
 It was later revealed that the Hawk-Eye system had mistakenly picked up the second bounce, which was on the line, instead of the first bounce of the ball.
 Immediately after the match, Murray apologised to Ljubicic for the call, and acknowledged that the point was out.